Your Guide to Smart Home Tech

 Heating and Cooling

 Smart energy-saving heating and air conditioning devices, like those found here, work to make your living space more comfortable and hospitable throughout the year.
 Let’s take a look at some essential items in the category.

 Nest Programmable Thermostats

-Being a pioneer in the smart thermostat space, it should come as no surprise that Nest’s range of smart home devices are still the best in their category.
+Being a pioneer in the smart thermostat space, it should come as no surprise that Nest’s range of smart home devices is still the best in their category.
 The Nest Learning Thermostat is one such example, with Wi-Fi connectivity that allows you to control it using a smartphone or laptop.

 The Nest Thermostat E is a great budget option that retains most of the features for a lower cost if a smart thermostat is on your shopping list.
 This includes a furnace monitor and geofencing support.